HackYourFuture/JavaScript1/Week3/MAKEME.md

 2\.1 Add a statement that adds Mauro's favorite animal ('turtle') to the existing array 2\.2 Log your new array!
-2\.3 Now add Jim's favorite animal to the array, its a 'meerkat', but make sure it will be placed after 'blowfish' and before 'capricorn'.
+2\.3 Now add Jim's favorite animal to the array, it's a 'meerkat', but make sure it will be placed after 'blowfish' and before 'capricorn'.
 2\.4 Write a console.log statement that explains in words _you think_ the new value of the array is.
-2\.5 Log your new new array!
+2\.5 Log your new array!
 2\.6 Log the length of the array, add a message: "The array has a length of: "(here you should show the length of the array) 2\.7 Jason does not like giraffes, delete this animal from the array 2\.8 Again log your new array.